Some remarks about the weak containment property for groupoids and semigroups: Weak containement vs amenability

 In fact the groupoid is exact in a very strong sense.
-Indeed, $G$ acts amenably on a compact space $Y$ \footnote{In the non discrete case this fact is proved in a recent preprint of Brodzki, Cave and Li \cite{BCL}.} and therefore it acts amenably on $Y\times X$ by $(y,x)g = (yg,xg)$ (see \cite[Proposition 2.2.9]{AD-R}).
-Then $\cG =X\rtimes G$ acts amenably on $Y\times X$ by $(y,x)(x,g) = (yg,xg)$ and the momentum map $(y,x) \mapsto x\in \cG^{(0)}$ is proper.
+Indeed, $G$ acts amenably on a compact space $Y$ \footnote{In the non discrete case this fact is proved in a recent preprint of Brodzki, Cave and Kang Li \cite{BCL}.} and therefore it acts amenably on $Y\times X$ by $(y,x)g = (yg,xg)$ (see \cite[Proposition 2.2.9]{AD-R}).
+Then $\cG =X\rtimes G$ acts amenably on $Y\times X$ by $(y,x)(x,g) = (yg,xg)$ and the momentum map $(y,x) \mapsto x\in \cG^{(0)}$ is proper\footnote{This property holds true more generally for every partial transformation groupoid relative to a partial action of an exact group (see \cite[Proposition 4.18]{AD}).}.
 These facts imply that $\cG$ is KW-exact.
-The proof is the same as the proof showing that a group acting amenably on a compact space is KW-exact (see for instance \cite[Theorem 7.2]{AD02}).
-More details on the notion of exactness for groupoids are given in \cite{AD}.
+The proof is the same as the proof showing that a group acting amenably on a compact space is KW-exact (see for instance \cite[Theorem 7.2]{AD02}).More details on the notion of exactness for groupoids are given in \cite{AD}.